 Counselling for children and young people is provided in a variety of community locations.
 We currently offer services in Bath, Frome, Street and Yeovil.

-We also provide counselling for children who attend primary schools in Trowbridge at The Hub, John of Gaunt School as well as young people in Frome attending Selwood Academy, Oakfield Academy and Frome College, in Westbury at Matravers School and, from 2019, at Writhlington School.
+We also provide counselling for children who attend primary schools in Trowbridge at The Hub, John of Gaunt School as well as young people in Frome attending Selwood Academy, Oakfield Academy and Frome College and in Westbury at Matravers School.

 What age are children who come for counselling?